 Wes Anderson returns to the BFI London Film Festival with the highly anticipated “The French Dispatch”, which received its UK premiere in the venue of the Royal Festival Hall last Sunday 10 October.

-The French Dispatch is the film equivalent of a literary anthology, made up of five short stories (or short films) linked together by the narrative framework of the editorial office of the newspaper for which they were written, The French Dispatch, a tribute to the literary magazine “The New Yorker” and to its editorial office.
-As the director himself declared, his film “is not literally based on ‘The New Yorker’, but it was totally inspired by it”.
+The French Dispatch is the film equivalent of a literary anthology, made up of five short stories linked together by the narrative framework of the editorial office of the newspaper for which they are written, namely The French Dispatch.
+It’s a homage to the New Yorker magazine and its editorial office: in fact, as the director declared, his film “is not literally based on ‘The New Yorker’, but it was totally inspired by it”.
 The characters are freely inspired by those who populated the editorial staff of the magazine at its origins and contributed to its creation: Arthur Howitzer (Bill Murray), the editor-in-chief, is inspired by the figures of Harold Ross and William Shawn, co-founders of the New Yorker; J.K.l.
 Berensen (Tilda Swinton) is partially inspired by Rosamond Bernier, writer and famous art talker, while the character of Lucinda Kremenz (Frances McDormand) is inspired by the American journalist Mavis Gallant.

-Paying homage to the early issues of the magazine, which combined reportage, short stories, and illustrations, the style adopted by the film is just as miscellaneous, combining Anderson’s pastel color palette and his unmistakable symmetrical shots with an even richer texture, intersecting different temporal levels and narrative textures, playing with form and aesthetics to create a playful and visually stimulating experience.
+Paying homage to the early issues of the magazine, which combined reportage, short stories, and illustrations, the style adopted by the “The French Dispatch” is just as miscellaneous, combining Anderson’s pastel color palette and his unmistakable symmetrical shots with an even richer texture, intersecting different temporal levels and narrative textures, playing with form and aesthetics to create a playful and visually stimulating experience.
 There are many links: homages to publishing, first and foremost, but also to printing and typography, painting and cinema, with film quotes ranging from Godard to Hitchcock, embedded in the frames.
 Everything in the image refers to another art form, and together all the shots compose a love letter to the visual arts, to the intrinsic beauty of the image.

 Bill Murray, who attended the premiere of The French Dispatch, after the screening has greeted the public and revealed the working title of Wes Anderson’s upcoming film, “Asteroid City”, filming now nearby Madrid, Spain.